Gambling in New Jersey

 There are different laws relating to gambling in each state in the US – no two states have the exact same laws.

 In New Jersey, online poker is legal and can be played at a host of legal websites.
 We take a look at the law in The Garden State and see how it affects you if you live in NJ and enjoy online gambling.

 US State, abbreviated “NJ”

-In 2013 online gambling in NJ became completely legal and became the third fully legalized state in the US for online poker which currently has two poker networks involving five different sites.
-Officially licensed online poker rooms include Borgata, Party Poker, WSOP.com and 888.
+In 2013, online gambling in NJ became completely legal and the Garden State became the third fully-legalized state in the US for online poker which currently has four poker networks involving seven different sites.
+Officially licensed online poker rooms include:

 Although the online gambling industry is now doing relatively well in New Jersey, it wasn’t always an upward journey.

 With so many opportunities to play poker online in New Jersey, you will certainly want to know a little more about each respective offer.
 Of course, they tend to change quite often, something we tend to reflect in our reviews.
 As a result, there are quite a few possible picks.
 With this in mind, let’s have a closer look at each separate website here.